 Other vital signs also are significant.
 Hypotension should raise concern about hypovolemia, sepsis, or myocardial dysfunction.
 Tachycardia in the absence of hypotension may be caused by fever (10 to 20 beats/min increase for each degree above normal) or hypovolemia.
 An increased respiratory rate may be a response to fever, indicate a pulmonary source of the illness, or be respiratory compensation for metabolic acidosis.

 Acute fever is infectious in most cases, and of these, most are viral.
 History and examination are adequate to make a diagnosis in children > 2 yr who are otherwise well and not toxic-appearing.
 Typically, they have a viral respiratory illness (recent ill contact, runny nose, wheeze, or cough) or GI illness (ill contact, diarrhea, and vomiting).
-Other findings also suggest specific causes (see see Examination of the Febrile Child).
+Other findings also suggest specific causes (see Table 7: Examination of the Febrile Child).

 However, in infants < 24 mo, the possibility of occult bacteremia, plus the frequent absence of focal findings in neonates and young infants with serious bacterial infection, necessitates a different approach.
 Evaluation varies by age group.
 Accepted categories are neonates (≤ 28 days), young infants (1 to 3 mo), and older infants and children (3 to 24 mo).
 Regardless of clinical findings, a neonate with fever requires immediate hospitalization and testing to rule out a dangerous infection.
 Young infants may require hospitalization depending on screening laboratory results and the likelihood that they will be brought in for follow-up.